IBMStreams/streamsx.objectstorage/test/README.md

     python3 -u -m unittest test_performance.TestCloud

-### Streaming Analytics service - data historian format tests
+### Streaming Analytics service - data historian performance and format tests (Manual validation)

 Tests are intended to launch the app and verify manually with Streams console and check the logs afterwards.
 They are split in tests with consistent region and without consistent region.